 For more information and details on the new Canada ELD mandate, check out these FAQs from the Canadian Council of Motor Transport Administrators.

-Rand McNally is working with the approved certification organization to ensure that our LD devices and software meet all Canadian standards and requirements.
+Rand McNally works with the approved certification organization to ensure that our ELD devices and software meet all Canadian standards and requirements.
 If you are interested in learning more about your fleet compliance solutions for both the U.S. and Canada, contact us today.